Guidelines for Tip Submission

 Too normal and serious.
 Exception examples: sanctuary for retired circus gorillas, zoo with an albino animal section or an elephant grave.

-- Avoid Temporary/Seasonal Holiday Sights
+No: Temporary/Seasonal Holiday Sights

-Exceptions for amazing excess, but generally do not include local Christmas light houses, winter wonderland drives, short-lived Halloween attractions, etc.
+We make exceptions for amazing excess, but generally do not include local Christmas light houses, winter wonderland drives, short-lived Halloween attractions, etc.